 How much is fuel costing your business?
 Are your drivers as productive as they could be?
-If youre anything like the thousands of other small business owners in the UK, these are questions that are likely to pop into your head on a daily basis.
-When youre on a tight budget and cashflow is always a concern, trimming expenses down to size is a top priority.
-There are many different ways you can shrink overheads and claw back cash, but one you may have overlooked is the humble GPS tracker.
+If you're anything like the thousands of other small business owners in the UK, these are questions that are likely to pop into your head daily.
+When you're on a tight budget and cash flow is always a concern, trimming expenses down to size is a top priority.
+You can shrink overheads and claw back cash in many different ways, but one you may have overlooked is the humble GPS tracker.

-productivity.
 Trimming mileage down to size

 Using GPS trackers, you can cut mileage and therefore extend the life of your vehicles.
 The biggest immediate saving, however, is fuel.
 Here are just some of the ways tracking technology can reduce mileage and fuel consumption:

 - Choosing the fastest and shortest routes.
 Your driver may think they are taking the best possible route, perhaps using a satellite navigation device, but a fleet manager watching in real-time thanks to the information transmitted by a GPS tracker may think otherwise.
-Mapping out all drivers routes and monitoring them in real-time can identify slow spots, caused by traffic or congestion, as well as cutting out on dead ends and choosing the speediest possible routes.
+Mapping out all driver's routes and monitoring them in real-time can identify slow spots, caused by traffic or congestion, as well as cutting out on dead ends and choosing the speediest possible routes.

 - Optimising stops and deliveries.
 GPS trackers can help to make your fleet vehicles work more efficiently together.
-A fleet manager can look at the number of scheduled stops or delivery points and plan an efficient route, so that one vehicle can dramatically improve its productivity and use less fuel to do more.
+A fleet manager can look at the number of scheduled stops or delivery points and plan an efficient route so that one vehicle can dramatically improve its productivity and use less fuel to do more.

 - Improving driver behaviour.
 A GPS tracking device will provide you with all kinds of useful information, including the speed of the vehicle.
-If a particular driver is driving in a way that unnecessarily hikes up mileage figures, or perhaps claims for non-work related mileage, youll be able to see it thanks to the tracker and take the required action.
-You may want to train and educate your driver, or perhaps something more drastic if youve spotted misconduct that is costing the company a lot of money.
+If a particular driver is driving in a way that unnecessarily hikes up mileage figures or perhaps claims for non-work related mileage, you'll be able to see it thanks to the tracker and take the required action.
+You may want to train and educate your driver, or perhaps something more drastic if you've spotted misconduct that is costing the company a lot of money.

 Vehicle value Vehicles with more miles on the clock are likely to decrease in value quicker and require more maintenance over the years.
 High mileage can also force you to have to replace vehicles more frequently.
-By using GPS trackers in the ways outlined above, you can add extra years to your vehicles operating life and keep their value steady.
+By using GPS trackers in the ways outlined above, you can add extra years to your vehicles operating life and keep its value steady.

 GPS trackers can also help you when a vehicle is lost or stolen.
 Rather than having your insurance premiums go through the roof by making a claim, you can use the technology to locate a stolen vehicle and provide exact location data to the authorities.
-A vehicle thief will probably have no idea that the car is being tracked, so you could catch the culprit and recover your vehicle all without losing any money or having to claim on your insurance.
+A vehicle thief will probably have no idea that the car is being tracked, so you could catch the culprit and recover your vehicle without losing any money or having to claim your insurance.

-You can also use GPS trackers to uncover bad and unproductive employee behaviour, such as overly long lunch breaks or driving on personal errands in work time.
-For example, a driver may report a certain number of hours spent on business-related tasks in their vehicle, but your tracking information may prove otherwise.
-It may say that the driver spent 90 minutes stationary at a motorway service station, or popping to a local shopping centre before their designated work hours were up.
-All of this behaviour costs you money, and you may never discover it without a GPS tracking device.
+You can also use GPS trackers to uncover bad and unproductive employee behaviour, such as excessive lunch breaks or driving on personal errands during work.
+For example, a driver may report several hours spent on business-related tasks in their vehicle, but your tracking information may prove otherwise.
+It may say that the driver spent 90 minutes stationary at a motorway service station or popping into a local shopping centre before their designated work hours were up.
+This behaviour costs you money, and you may never discover it without a GPS tracking device.

 Other cost-saving benefits